- What is the El Dorado Haunt?

 What happens if I am so freaked that I just have to get out?

-Any actor or security personnel can escort a patron in distress out via any one of several emergency exits.
+Any actor or security personnel can escort a patron in distress out.
 All you need to do is let any member of the team inside know that you want out.
 However, we are not responsible for friends or family mocking you on the drive home.